branc116/LandSky/README.md

 #### TODO list
 This is the list of stuff that need to be made.
 I'm always open to suggestions if you have an idea.
 * Implement real time database for multyplayer stuff
-* Implement sql or nosql database for saveing played status and game states
+* Implement sql or nosql database for saving player status and game states
 * Implement more screens
-* Make the drowing process faster
+* Make the drawing process faster
 * Make gameplay features
 * A lot more